 Why Noxen ships via Developer ID, not the Mac App Store

 The question I get every time I mention Noxen to another Mac dev: "MAS, right?"
-And the answer is no — or at least, not at launch.
+And the answer is no — or at least, not for v1.
 This is the reasoning.

 Reason 1 — App Review risk on "vulnerability scanner"